markgw/uh-nlp19/docs/day2/index.md

 * Stanford CoreNLP (Using [https://corenlp.run/](https://corenlp.run/))

-Try parsing the text given in the first exercise using the tools.
+Try parsing a simple sentence (e.g. "I have a dog.") using the tools.
+Now, parse the text given in the first exercise.
+Do the same for "Finger Lickin' Good.", "Finger licking good.", "Think Different." and "Think different.".
 Compare the results by the tools.
-Now, parse the sentence "The quick brown fox jumps over the lazy dog" and compare the output.
-Try out a simple sentence (e.g. "I have a dog.").

 * From your observations, any differences between the results (e.g. parsed trees, POS tags, ... etc) of NLTK, spaCy and CoreNLP?
-Briefly discuss.
+Briefly discuss the difference and any missing/correct/wrong results by the tools.
 * **Submit your answers**

 #### Other NLP tools (Optional)